Cosmian/mse-cli/documentation/docs/home/getting_started.md

 2 directories, 9 files
 ```

-The `mse_src` is your application directory designed to be started by `msehome` cli.
+The `mse_src` is your application directory designed to be started by `mse home` cli.

 The `Dockerfile` should inherit from the `mse-docker-base` and include all dependencies required to run your app.
 This docker will be run by the SGX operator.